-Brittany’s warm climate, spectacular coastline and proximity to the UK make it a popular city for expats wanting to live in France.
+Brittany’s warm climate and spectacular coastline make it popular for expats looking at living in France.

 Brittany is a popular choice for second-homers, retirees and expats wanting to start a new life in France.